-36 Senior Manager, Provider B.
+Senior Manager, Provider B.

-37 Contract Officer, Kirklees Council.
+Contract Officer, Kirklees Council.

-38 Contract Officer, Kirklees Council.
+Contract Officer, Kirklees Council.

-staff the description of collaboration was more hesitant.
+Interview participants were also keen to stress that with the formation of the Alliance, much more collaborative relationships have developed under the leadership of the Council.
+There is widespread recognition for the need to collaborate in order to achieve successful outcomes for users with multiple complex needs.
+Collaboration is happening at a managerial level through the participation in networking events and inter-agency forums.
+Amongst frontline staff the description of collaboration was more hesitant.
 Co-ordination within provider organisations amongst frontline staff was strong, but joined up working across organisational boundaries appeared to be infrequent and ad-hoc.
 Future expectations for the new outcomes contract were framed optimistically for the growth of collaborative working: